-When I was growing up I read non-stop.
-I received a lot of recognition and praise for what a voracious reader I was, which encouraged me.
-At Scholastic book fairs, I’d go out of my way to choose the books with award seals that were well-above my grade level.
-One of my proudest moments in fact, happened in elementary school when I was recognized by my third grade teacher, Mrs. Murphy, for having read 36 books over summer break.
+I received a lot of recognition and praise for what a voracious reader I was when I was growing up.
+One of my proudest childhood moments happened in elementary school when I was recognized by my third grade teacher, Mrs. Murphy, for having read 36 books over summer break.
 Basically, I was a huge dork.

 Having children changed all that.
 It’s difficult to prioritize relaxing with a book when your only moments to yourself come when you’re in the bathroom to shower.
 Still, I can remember so many moments when I’d be rocking my daughters to sleep in those wee early weeks when I’d long for the escape of some headphones just to listen to music, or a podcast.. anything.
 A book would have been heaven!
 But my hangup was always needing to take the time to figure out all the technology: the apps to download in order to get the subscriptions to the podcasts, or the music-streaming service, etc.